electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 ```

 Your terminal should print out `Hello from Electron 👋`.
 Congratulations,
 you have executed your first line of code in Electron!
-Of course, this is a
-very trivial app example, since we have not even built any GUIs yet!
-Next, we'll learn how to open a web page in a browser window.
+Next, you will learn
+how to create user interfaces with HTML and load that into a native window.

-## Creating a web page and loading it into a BrowserWindow
+## Loading a web page into a BrowserWindow

-In Electron, each window displays a website that can be loaded either from a local HTML
+In Electron, each window displays a web page that can be loaded either from a local HTML
 file or a remote web address.
-For this example, we'll be loading in a local file.
+For this example, you will be loading in a local file.
 Start
 by creating a barebones web page in an `index.html` file in the root folder of your project:

 ```html title='index.html'